-Support If you are worried that your child is being radicalised, you have a number of options.
+If you are worried that your child is being radicalised, you have a number of options.
 Talking to your child is a good way to gauge if your instincts are correct, but you might prefer to share your concerns with someone else first.
+For example, you could...

-Raise the issue with your child's teachers, a friend or a close family member You can report concerns to the Government Anti-Terrorist Hotline on 0800 789 321 If you have concerns regarding extremism within an education setting, including allegations against institutions and staff, you can anonymously report these to us at the Department for Education by clicking or tapping here Organise a meeting with the designated safeguarding lead at your child's school If you think someone is about to carry out an act of terrorism, dial 999 You can contact your local Prevent Education Officer for support using the below details: Contact your local police or local authority for advice and support If you have concerns, but there is no immediate danger, dial 101 You can also share your concerns and seek support and guidance by visiting the ACT Early website, or contacting their support line on 0800 011 3764
+- Raise the issue with your child's teacher, a friend, or a close family member - Organise a meeting with the designated safeguarding lead at your child's school - Contact your local police or local authority for advice and support - You can report concerns to the Government Anti-Terrorist Hotline on 0800 789 321 - If you think someone is about to carry out an act of terrorism, dial 999 - If you have concerns, but there is no immediate danger, dial 101 - You can also share your concerns and seek support and guidance by visiting the ACT Early website, or contacting their support line on 0800 011 3764